snowbanana12345/ip/docs/README.md

 ## Usage
 done /number {task number}
-or
-done /name {task name}
-done /number {task number} /undone

 ### `Keyword` - Describe action
-task number : the task number on the list that is to be set to done task name : the name of the task on the list that is to be set to done
+task number : the task number on the list that is to be set to done

-(optional input) undone : if this field is given, duke will instead set the given task to undone.

 Example of usage:
 done /number 3
-done /name read book
-done /name read book /undone

 Expected outcome:
-deadline finish reading macbeth due NOW is marked as done! :) todo read book is marked as done! :) todo read book is mark as undone. :(
+deadline finish reading macbeth due NOW is marked as done! :)

+### Feature 6
+Deleting a task fom the task list:

+## Usage
+done /number {task number}

+### `Keyword` - Describe action
+task number : the task number on the list of the task that is to be deleted

+Example of usage:
+delete /number 2

+Expected outcome:
+Noted! i've removed this task:
+	[D][✗] mydeadline (by: NOW)
+	Now you have 4 tasks on your list!